-Since the muscles of the arms and legs are first affected.
-Individuals are prone to fall and stumbling during the initial stages.
-This may be followed by unmanageable bouts of laughter and crying or even slurred speech.
+Since the muscles of the arms and legs are first affected, individuals are prone to fall and stumble during the initial stages.
+This may be followed by uncontrollable bouts of laughter, crying, or even slurred speech.

 In more advanced stages, breathing becomes difficult.
 And our affected loved ones may also complain of shortness of breath.
 Some of our loved ones may also need the help of a ventilator to breathe.
 Amyotrophic Lateral sclerosis (ALS) is a progressive disease.
 And with each passing stage, muscular weakness becomes more severe.
-Paving the way for paralysis to set in.
-But, no matter how severe the disease becomes.
+Finally, they are paving the way for paralysis to set in.
+But, no matter how tough the disease evolves.
 It will never affect the sense of touch, sight, taste, smell, and hearing.
-This means the five senses stay intact in ALS, unlike other neuromuscular diseases.
+This means ALS’s five senses stay intact, unlike other neuromuscular diseases.

 Coping strategies for Amyotrophic Lateral Sclerosis

 Take your time to accept the diagnosis.
-The news of a diagnose with ALS, can really be devastating and you may need time to accept the fact.
-You along with your family would need some time to grieve after the diagnosis.
+The news of a diagnosis of AL can be devastating, and you may need time to get the fact.
+In addition, you and your family would need some time to grieve after the diagnosis.

 Don’t lose hope.
-Being hopeful is the biggest medicine for the disease.
+Being hopeful is the most effective medicine for the disease.
 The palliative care team will help you focus on the positive aspects.
 And will also help you live a quality life.
-Normally, the life expectancy rate is around 3 – 5 years for individuals with ALS.
-However, some live as long as 10 years after a diagnose with ALS.
-Being hopeful can help you live a contented and quality life.
+Usually, the life expectancy rate is around 3 – 5 years for individuals with ALS.
+However, some live as long as ten years after a diagnosed with ALS.
+So being hopeful can help you live a contented and quality life.

 Tips to take care of your loved ones with Amyotrophic Lateral Sclerosis

 Understand the disease.
 Understanding ALS and its symptoms can help you as a caregiver give proper care to your loved one.
-ALS limits one’s physical ability, which can cause an emotional havoc in their lives.
-As a caregiver, you need to understand their physical as well as emotional condition.
-And chalk out better strategies to help them live with the condition.
+ALS limits one’s physical ability, which can cause emotional havoc.
+As a caregiver, you need to understand their physical and emotional condition.
+And chalk out better strategies to help them live with the disease.

 Take charge of their skin health.
-It has been often seen that our aging parents with ALS, also suffer from skin problems.
-Pressure wounds and bedsores are a common accompaniment which requires prompt treatment.
+It has been often seen that our aging parents with ALS also suffer from skin problems.
+Pressure wounds and bedsores are common accompaniment that requires prompt treatment.
 Caregivers should keep checking for such wounds and get them treated on time.
 Check out my post on how to help with bed sores.

 Help your loved ones with breathing exercises.
 ALS is a progressive disease.
 Which gradually affects the respiratory system, affecting one’s ability to breathe.
 With breathing exercises, the shortness of breath will lessen.
-And your loved ones, experience less difficulty while breathing.
+And your loved ones experience less difficulty while living.

 Help them with dietary changes.
-Constipation is again a common problem with individuals suffering from ALS.
-As muscle weakness progresses, it also cripples the bowel movements.
-Therefore, feeding your loved ones with fiber-rich diet to ease off constipation is a good idea.
-You can also consider giving them stool softeners, after consulting with the doctor.
+Constipation is again a common problem with individuals who have ALS.
+As muscle weakness progresses, it also cripples bowel movements.
+Therefore, feeding your loved ones a fiber-rich diet to ease constipation is a good idea.
+After consulting with the doctor, you can also consider giving them stool softeners.
 Check out my post on constipation.

 Speech therapy.
-ALS, also massively affects the speech of your loved ones.
+ALS also massively affects the speech of your loved ones.
 For this, speech therapy is necessary.
-So that your loved ones can continue to communicate with you and other members of the family.
-However, if speech is completely lost, a speech therapist will assist with other methods of communication.
+So that your loved ones can continue to communicate with you and other family members; however, if speech is wholly lost, a speech therapist will assist with other methods of communication.